alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A ticket is usually served by a ticketing officer (usually a police officer).
 Depending on the severity of the violation, there are at least three ways of responding to a traffic ticket in Alaska:

 • Where the citation reads “optional court appearance”, defendants have the option of not being arraigned in court.
-The defendant must plead a “no-contest” and pay the traffic ticket.
+The defendant may plead a “no-contest” and pay the traffic ticket.
 The defendant may also request a hearing date at the court to have a judge explain the charges and rights before making a plea.
 On the other hand, the defendant may enter a plea of “not guilty” and ask for a hearing in court.

-• With correctable offenses, the defendant must provide evidence of corrected deficiency as is prescribed in the ticket; pay the ticket fine; request a hearing date to have judge explain the charges and rights before entering a plea, or plead “not guilty” and request for a trial
+• With correctable offenses, the defendant may provide evidence of corrected deficiency as is prescribed in the ticket; pay the ticket fine; request a hearing date to have judge explain the charges and rights before entering a plea, or plead “not guilty” and request for a trial

-All processes must be completed within 30 days, irrespective of the decision of the defendant.
+All processes may be completed within 30 days, irrespective of the decision of the defendant.
 A warning notice of 15 days is further given where there is a prior default.
 Failure to comply within the time frame may lead to a number of combined penalties:

 • Assessment of points against the defendant’s driver’s license ( this may lead up to the revocation of the driver’s license),